In this article...

 In-call chat features are useful for asking questions during a webinar, providing commentary on a speaker’s slides without interrupting the speaker’s flow, and holding private side-discussions during meetings.

-The top video conferencing software articles and reviews
+For more information, check out our top video conferencing software articles and reviews:

 Small businesses need video conferencing software that keeps employees connected just as much as their larger counterparts.
 These tools provide the flexibility and agility for meetings and online events that small businesses need.

 Many small businesses bring in supplemental income or run their entire businesses through online classes and courses.
 If your company needs a platform to host online courses or connect with students, you’ll want to check that the online meeting software options you research include call recordings, the ability to present to audiences of multiple participants, and the ability to have someone other than the speaker present their screen to the audience.

 Small businesses should be just as concerned about security as their enterprise peers.
 Video conferencing security features you should look for include: